9. View Acceptance Test Results

 View Data#

-Refresh the Site Reliability Guardian results heatmap again and you should see that the guardian has failed.
+Refresh the Site Reliability Guardian results heatmap again and notice that the guardian has failed.

 The guardian has failed due to the error rate being too high.